Line 6 Catalyst 60 Review

 Price and Value

 These low wattage modeling amps are always priced low, which makes them really attractive for indoor scenarios and basic recording.
 I always have one in my office for testing pedals and guitars, and the Catalyst totally fits that profile.
 So the value is really high, especially now that digital models sound so good.
-Check the updated pricing table above, but at the time of publishing our Catalyst review, the asking price was more than fair, following closely with market comps.
+At the time of publishing our Catalyst review, the asking price was more than fair, following closely with market comps.

 Better than the Katana?